Bescher-Kilani/Digital-Twins/README.md

   * Download models in JSON or AASX format.
 * **Registered users**:

-  * Personal dashboard with all created models.
+  * Dashboard displaying all created models.
   * Publish models to the ModelHub for others to view and save.
   * Delete, publish, or unpublish models at any time.

 ### ModelHub Search

-* Search models by name, description, author, tags, or published date.
+* Search functionality by name, description, author, tags, or published date.

 ---